cemondr/asciilines/README.md

 `java src/asciilines.java tests/test1.tvg`

+# Bugs&Failures:
+Currently all tests pass and no problem encountered.
+Feel free to notify if any bug is encountered

 # Tests:
 All tests are written in junit5.
 Tests can be run with the help of an IDE or through commandline  with the help of junit-platform-console-standalone